Privacy & Cookies Policy

 c) it is based on the explicit consent of the interested party.

-- 4. The decisions referred to in paragraph 2 are not based on the particular categories of personal data referred to in Article 9, paragraph 1, unless Article 9 (2) (a) og is not included), And adequate measures are not in force to protect rights, freedoms and legitimate interests of the interested party.
+- The decisions referred to in paragraph 2 are not based on the particular categories of personal data referred to in Article 9, paragraph 1, unless Article 9, paragraph 2 letters a) or g) is not included, and adequate measures are not in force to protect rights, freedoms and legitimate interests of the interested party.